Skip to main content

 Testing Connections

-Before saving a connection, always test it:
+Before saving a connection, test it:

 1. Fill in all required connection details